databrix-org/demo-databrix.org-yuqiang/README.md

 1. Open your Anaconda prompt

 2. Open the directory of Repo in the Anaconda prompt, where you just stored scripts in it.
-Using `cd C:\user\repo`
+Using `cd C:\path\to\repo`

 3. create new conda environment.
 Run code `conda create -n databirx`